suuelee/stride/README.md

 React Native, Express JS, MongoDB

 ## Challenges we ran into
-Environment setups were especially tough, setting up mobile development on an Intel Macbook, M1 Macbook and Windows laptop, there were a lot of variation, each creating different and difficult issues.
+Environment setups were especially tough – setting up mobile development on an Intel Macbook, M1 Macbook and Windows laptop, there were a lot of variation, each creating different and difficult issues.

 ## Accomplishments that we’re proud of
 Finishing the app and placing 2nd out of 133 teams!